Abhiroop25902/Video-AI-Upscaling/README.md

 1) If you are using Google Colab (can be extended to Linux): https://towardsdatascience.com/how-to-use-opencv-with-gpu-on-colab-25594379945f

-2) If you want t0 install in Windows: https://docs.opencv.org/master/d5/de5/tutorial_py_setup_in_windows.html
+2) If you want to install in Windows: https://docs.opencv.org/master/d5/de5/tutorial_py_setup_in_windows.html

 Enjoy, and have a Wonderful Day 😁